technojam/developer-roadmap/AI ⁄ ML/DataScience/Data Scientist.md

 3 - There are more tutorial on youtube you can also refer them.

 3 - [Introduction to Python Programming Udacity](https://www.udacity.com/course/introduction-to-python--ud1110)

+##  A personal tip before attempting the practical implementation of data science techniques learn theory, maths and statistics behind it.